utkarsh1148/E-EYE/README.md

 # E-Eye

-This project focuses on attandance and security of your priority Place using Face detection tequnique built using Transfer Learning On Inception Net
+This project focuses on attendance and security of your priority Place using Face detection technique built using Transfer Learning On Inception Net

 ## Getting Started